 Wisnu hopes that his research will offer a way to utilise the leftover fibre in other ways, such as a replacement for glass and carbon fibres in biopolymer composites.

 Wisnu believes that these leftover fibres could have enhanced surface properties and could be a way to develop a stronger blend for materials that could be used by Australian Paper.

-CTRC scholar Deep Halder explores Australian Paper’s manufacturing processes
+CTRG scholar Deep Halder explores Australian Paper’s manufacturing processes

-CTRC scholar Dibyadeep (Deep) Halder is undertaking a Masters in Engineering Science through Federation University.
+CTRG scholar Dibyadeep (Deep) Halder is undertaking a Masters in Engineering Science through Federation University.

 Deep is preparing for his confirmation of candidature for his research Masters project entitled ‘Bioproduction of Succinic Acid using Australian Paper’s weak black liquor’, which is funded by the State Government’s Workforce Training Innovation Fund.